-It’s not surprising that work can bring special challenges for those with bipolar disorder.
-The stress and unpredictable challenges in the workplace can take a big toll.
+Work can bring special challenges for those with bipolar disorder.
+Stress and unpredictable challenges in the workplace can take a big toll.
 Managing bipolar at work -- with the highs of mania and the lows of depression -- is no small feat.

-In a survey conducted by the Depression and Bipolar Support Alliance (DBSA), almost nine out of every 10 people with bipolar disorder said the illness had affected their job performance.
-More than half surveyed said they thought they had to change jobs or careers more often than others.
-And many felt they were either given less responsibility or passed up for promotions.
+In a survey conducted by the Depression and Bipolar Support Alliance, almost nine out of every 10 people with bipolar disorder said the illness had affected their job performance.
+More than half said they thought they had to change jobs or careers more often than others.
+And many felt that they were either given less responsibility or passed up for promotions.

-Left untreated, the disease can greatly affect relationships and job performance.
-However, a combination of medicine and therapy can be effective.
+Without treatment, the disease can greatly affect relationships and job performance.
+But a combination of medicine and therapy can help.
 Working closely with your health care providers and support network, you can learn how to manage symptoms and find a balance that works for you on the job.

 Bipolar Disorder and Your Work Schedule

 Many people with bipolar disorder find themselves seeking project-oriented careers, where the work is intense for short periods.
-Even though this seems to fit the ups and downs of the illness, it is often better to seek more structured work with a regular schedule.
+Even though this seems to fit the ups and downs of the illness, it’s often better to look for more structured work with a regular schedule.
 Long or irregular work hours can wreak havoc with your stability and job performance.
-Shift work, and unpredictable or frequent disruptions to your sleep schedule, also can have a destabilizing effect on moods.
+Shift work, and unpredictable or frequent disruptions to your sleep schedule, also can disrupt your moods.

 Sometimes, though, full-time work feels too challenging.
 If that’s the case for you, it may help to ask your supervisor about flexible hours, a self-paced workload, the ability to work from home, or part-time work schedules.
 Also, see whether you can make up lost time when necessary.

-If you have bipolar disorder, there are things you can do to make it easier to succeed at work.
+If you have bipolar disorder, you can do some things to make it easier to succeed at work.
 For starters, know your symptoms of depression and mania.
 That way, you can better manage them.
-See challenges as learning experiences and look for opportunities to learn.
-Give yourself lots of credit for big and small accomplishments, especially when you persevere through the hard times.
+See challenges as learning experiences, and look for opportunities to learn.
+Give yourself lots of credit for big and small accomplishments, especially when you persevere through hard times.

 Here are a few other tips that may help you with managing bipolar disorder at work.

 Manage stress.
-Remember to try the following tips at home as well.
+Remember to try these tips at home as well.
 It’s important to get plenty of down time.